 \section{conclusions}

 The triplet of an anti-glitch, fast radio bursts and pulsed radio emission in SGR 1935+2154 can unveil the physics of the magnetar magnetosphere: \begin{enumerate} \item The magnetar does not have a strong particle wind during its persistent state.
-Its spin-down mechanism can be approximated by the magnetic dipole braking in the persistent state. \item The anti-glitch may due to an enhanced particle wind, similar to the first anti-glitch.
-The anti-glitch in SGR 1935+2154 is consistent with the wind braking model of anti-glitches (Tong 2014). \item The transient pulsed radio emission may due to an enlarged and decreasing emission beam after outburst.
-An enhanced and decreasing acceleration potential may not be the dominate factor. \end{enumerate} The mechanism of fast radio burst needs independent studies.
+Its spin-down mechanism can be approximated by the magnetic dipole braking in the persistent state. \item The anti-glitch may be due to an enhanced particle wind, similar to the first anti-glitch.
+The anti-glitch in SGR 1935+2154 is consistent with the wind braking model of anti-glitches (Tong 2014). \item The transient pulsed radio emission may be due to a decreasing emission beam after outburst.

+\item An enhanced acceleration potential and pulsar death line may not be the dominate factor. \end{enumerate} The mechanism of fast radio burst needs independent studies.